Fixing the NPX Windows ‘get’ Error

 - Save the config file

-Now if I run npx @wordpress/create-block it works as expected and the real work can begin!
+Now if you run npx @wordpress/create-block it works as expected and the real work can begin!